 Meanwhile, salicylic acid is often recommended by doctors for a variety of skin disorders and it is often effective.
 However, for those with sensitive skin, regular application over large areas can lead to skin irritation and inflammation.
 In many cases, hyaluronic acid is a good alternative, which is less likely to produce these side effects.

-Rather than using acidic moisturisers, it is best to use moisturisers and other skin care products with a pH above seven.
+Rather than using acidic moisturisers, the best moisturisers and other skin care products have a pH above seven.
 This indicates that the product is alkaline.
 However, you do not want to go too far the other way either.
 We believe the optimum pH score is 7.3, as this enables skin cells to stay within their natural range and function at their best, allowing the body to regulate dry or oily skin and defend against bacteria.
 These are the best skin care products for dry combination skin types.

 It is also important to use products which compliment each other, rather than using acidic products part of the time and alkaline products the rest of the time.
 The problem with doing this is that the acidic products will not only irritate sensitive skin, they can also limit the effectiveness of the alkaline products too.